WHAT: CETACEAN (The Whale), the 6th performance from The Unreliable Bestiary

 production manager: Joshua Stenger

-CETACEAN (The Whale) is supported by the Student Sustainability Committee, the Arts Community and Research Partnership Program, the Center for Advanced Study, the Humanities Research Institute, the College of Agriculture, Consumer, and Environmental Science, the College of Fine and Applied Arts, the Krannert Center for the Performing Arts, the School of Art & Design, Smile Politely, PYGMALION, CU Adventures in Time and Space, Weaver’s 2021 Illinois Artist Fellowship, with residencies at Centrum and MacDowell.
+CETACEAN (The Whale) was supported by the Student Sustainability Committee, the Arts Community and Research Partnership Program, the Center for Advanced Study, the Humanities Research Institute, the College of Agriculture, Consumer, and Environmental Science, the College of Fine and Applied Arts, the Krannert Center for the Performing Arts, the School of Art & Design, Smile Politely, PYGMALION, CU Adventures in Time and Space, Weaver’s 2021 Illinois Artist Fellowship, with residencies at Centrum and MacDowell.

 CETACEAN started with this idea: a beached whale can be the equivalent of a Superfund site.
 Removing 35-75 tons of rotting whale is a problem.
 The task becomes harder, and even dangerous, when it’s understood that man-made toxins that pollute the ocean are concentrated in whale blubber.
 Author Rebecca Giggs writes, “Greenland’s Inuit women, who seasonally consume whale … had been warned off eating beluga during pregnancy and advised to stop nursing their babies altogether … According to BBC’s ‘Planet Earth: The Future’: ‘If her milk was in containers other than her breasts, she would not be allowed to take it over state lines.’”
 We’ve come to a time in human history where mother’s milk – what used to be the definition of innocence and purity – just might kill you.